Full question:

 Answer:

-If you do not wish to become divorced, the law in South Carolina also allows for legal separation.
-You would file a separate petition asking the court to decide the issues of property settlement and child custody/support, but you would remain married.
+If you do not wish to divorce, South Carolina also allows for legal separation.
+You can file a separate petition to address property settlement and child custody/support while remaining married.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.